White County, Arkansas: Economy

 One of the state's largest banks, First Security Bank, was established in Searcy in 1932 as Security Bank.
 First Security now has over $8 billion in assets and 78 locations in Arkansas.

 The first Wal-Mart distribution center away from the corporate headquarters in Bentonville was established in Searcy.

 Education

 Public education

 Public education is provided by several public school districts including:

+A small portion of northern White County, including the community of Roosevelt, is in the Midland School District, located in neighboring Independence County.
+A small portion of western White County, including Hammondsville, is in the Mount Vernon-Enola School District, located in neighboring Faulkner County.